These Are The People Struggling The Most To Pay Back Student Loans

 Defaulting "is not the only sign of struggle, but it's the worst sign of struggle," says Ben Miller, vice president for postsecondary education at the left-leaning Center for American Progress.

 When you're in default, the government can take your tax refund or part of your paycheck.
-When you get older, you can even lose your social security.
+When you get older, you can even lose your Social Security.

 These are the people, experts say, that give us a clear idea of who is struggling the most with student debt.
-And the size of those loans is smaller than you might think: "The typical defaulter has under $10,000 in debt," says Miller.
+And the size of those loans is smaller than you might think: "The typical defaulter has under $10,000 in debt," Miller says.

 Borrowers with debt and no degree